aneeshdurg/ephemeral/README.md

 WIP - A p2p social networking platform using peerjs

-To access:
+### To access:

-- Go to https://18.220.3.4:9000/peerserver/peerjs/peers and accept the SSL certificate
+- Go to https://aneeshdurg.ddns.net:9000/peerserver/peerjs/peers and accept the SSL certificate
 - Go to https://aneeshdurg.me/ephemeral and either create an account or login as a guest!

-To install build dependencies:
+### To install build/test dependencies:
 ```bash
 pip3 install -r requirements.txt
 npm i
 ```

-To build:
+### To build:
 ```bash
 # To just build the project once:
 npm run build